braboj/tutorial-python/README.md

 ## License

 This project is proprietary software.
 Copying or distribution is prohibited without express permission from the author.
-See the [LICENSE](LICENSE) file for more details.